Michael & Toby Gress:

 She began teaching in the fall of 2000.
 She taught for nine years in Loudoun County, three years in special education and six years in third grade.
 She started teaching at VMS in the fall of 2012.
 She is a certified Montessori teacher and has held a Virginia teaching certificate for over twenty years.

 She lives in Northern Virginia with her husband, Peter.
 They have two children.
 Bethany works as a photographer’s assistant in Falls Church, and Warren attends NOVA Community College.

 Tender Twos and Stepping Stones Teacher

-Alissa’s journey includes 17 years of work with children, youth, and adults assisting with county and public school programs and counseling services.
-She received her Masters of Education in School Counseling, pre-k through 12, from Virginia Tech in 2009, and also holds a Bachelors of Science in Social Work from Slippery Rock University.
+Alissa’s journey includes over 17 years of work with children, youth, and adults, assisting with county and public school programs and counseling services.
+She received her Masters of Education in School Counseling, Pre-k through 12, from Virginia Tech, and a Bachelors of Science in Social Work from Slippery Rock University.
 Alissa is a certified I.M.C.
 Montessori Primary Directress (Guide)

-Today Alissa has the honor of lovingly caring for primary and elementary aged children—including her own son, Max—in the VMS aftercare program.
-She found VMS through her calling to help others discover and nurture their individual gifts, which begins with bringing out the best in our children.
+Today, Alissa has the honor of lovingly guiding the primary class at VMS.
+She found VMS through her calling to help others discover and nurture their individual gifts, which brings out the best in our children.
 “They are the foundation,” she says, “the ‘it’ of everything!
 They are our direction towards the meaning of life and the shape of our future.”

 Like many of the VMS staff, reading “Maria Montessori: Her Life and Work” was a transformative experience.
 “The Montessori method,” says Alissa, “is not only a way of educating, it is a lifestyle.
-Her offerings instill in me a sense of peace as well as an intentional way of being.
-Her knowledge and information provides me with meanings of importance, the spirit of profound kindness and respect for human life.”
-This self-described “big kid” has indeed found her place in the community at VMS!
+Her life’s works instill in me a sense of peace as well as an intentional way of being.
+Her knowledge and information provide important insights into kindness and respect for human life.”
+Which has informed my classroom management style.